WillHernandez/shop-rest-api/readme.md

-A shop rest api created using NodeJs, Mongodb, Mongoose
+A shop rest api created using NodeJs, ExpressJs, Mongoose, MongoDB
-Contains user auth for new users
+Contains user auth for new users with password encryption on the server
-Contains token auth for owners access to db read/write
+Contains token auth for owners only access to DB read & write